gkasev/chainguide/README.md

 # The Chain Guide
 A [search engine](http://thechainguide.net/) for bycicle enthusiasts.
 Come join me (us, hopefully some day)!

-## Community-Curated Index
+## Community-Curated Search Engine Index
 All pages indexed by this search engine are manually added by members of our community.
-You are welcome to join us!
-To add a page, simply insert its url in the appropriate index file.
+You are welcome to join me!
+To add a page, simply insert the url in the appropriate index file.
 There is one index file for each category: techinfo, reviews, stories and products.
 Currently only the techinfo category is live.

-## How To
+## How To Submit a Page for Indexing
 You can submit pages by email (add(at)thechainguide.net) or by creating a pull request on the appropriate index file.

 ## What to Index